Image source, Pixabay

 - Being an outcross between a Bobcat/Wildcat and a domestic cat.

-- Coming across as ship cats from Scandinavian countries as Forest type cats and mating with the domestic cats.
+- Coming to America as ship cats from European countries and mating with native feral cats.

 - They are descended from six Angora cats Marie Antoinette sent on a ship to the safety of Maine, prior to her beheading.